Summer terms and conditions

 means the completion of Registration by arriving on campus and having Your passport scanned by one of the team to check Your visa details.

-means Your prospective or registered module or modules of study at the University Summer School.
+means Your prospective or registered module of study at the University Summer School.

 means any offer letter from the University’s Summer School team made by the University to You for a place on the Summer School.